 Prasad R. Kudalkar, M.D.

-Dr. Kudalkar enjoys swimming, canoeing, kayaking, biking, and travel.
+In his free time, Dr. Kudalkar enjoys swimming, canoeing, kayaking, biking, and travel.

-Seth G. S. Medical College.
-Bombay, India
+Medical School: Seth G. S. Medical College, Bombay, India

-Millard Fillmore Hospital, Buffalo, NY
+Residency: Millard Fillmore Hospital, Buffalo, NY

-North Shore University Hospital/New York University School of Medicine, Manhasset, NY
+Fellowship: North Shore University Hospital/New York University School of Medicine, Manhasset, NY

 American Board of Internal Medicine, Internal Medicine